Logo

 Not to miss

-• Fort-la-Latte: visit the castle and views of the sea.
+• Château de Fort-la-Latte: visit the ramparts and enjoy the sea panorama.

-• Local crêperies: tasting galettes and seafood.
+• Local crêperies: taste galettes and regional seafood specialties.

 Points d'intérêt